rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

     echo "So you know... ($(date))" | mail -s "Rpi turned on" me@domain & sleep 2
     echo -e "So you know... ($(date))\n\n$(tail -n 500 /var/log/syslog)" | mail -s "Rpi turned on (with syslog)" me@domain &
-    sleep 5
+    sleep 15
     exit 0

-Another alternative is to add a cronjob that runs at every reboot, sleeps for two minutes (in case network is not immediately available) and send an email:
+Another alternative is to add a cronjob that runs at every reboot, sleeps for two minutes (in case network is not immediately available) and sends an email:

     :::bash
     vim boot-email.sh